Following the news of her forthcoming album Vulnicura, Björk announces some intimate shows this spring at City Center.

-Unwanted from the moment she was born, Sunny is determined to escape her life in rural China and forge a new identity in the city.
+In this fierce, unflinching drama, a woman who is determined to escape her life in rural China tries to forge a new identity in the city.

 As part of her new role as New York City Center’s first Artistic Associate, Wendy Whelan will talk with three generations of the celebrated d’Amboise dance family.

 Theater and Box Office